danrpts/dlist/README.md

 Node([element, backlink, forelink])
 ---
 Node also depends on the `ddict` dictionary object.
-The inherited Dictionary methods are used to manage Node state: `element, backlink, forelink`.
+The inherited dictionary methods are used to manage Node state: `element, backlink, forelink`.
 The `Node` constructor can accept these attributes as optional parameters.
 The node constructor is not exported, however node references can be returned from some List methods.

 ### unlink()
   Helper for removing a node's forward and backward links.
 Returns `this`.